 - Symptoms of esophageal compression: dysphagia.

-- Abdominal pain if spread to abdominal aorta.
+- Abdominal pain if spread to the abdominal aorta.

 - Flank pain if the renal arteries are involved.

-- Symptoms of systemic disease(s): Patients may have established disease(s) associated with the aortic dissection and could therefore have symptoms of peripheral vascular disease, infection, Marfan syndrome or Ehler—Danlos syndrome.
+- Symptoms of systemic disease(s): Patients may have established disease(s) associated with the aortic dissection and could, therefore, have symptoms of the peripheral vascular disease, infection, Marfan syndrome or Ehler—Danlos syndrome.

 Signs of aortic dissection

 The following list comprises the most common symptoms of aortic dissection: